Quantum spectral method for gradient and Hessian estimation: Acknowledgement

 \section{Acknowledgement}

-The research was supported by the National Key Research Project of China under Grant No. 2023YFA1009403.
+The research was supported by the National Key Research Project of China under Grant No. 2023YFA1009403, and No. 2020YFA0712300.
 We would like to thank Shantanav Chakraborty and Tongyang Li for their helpful comments on an earlier version of this paper.

 \begin{appendices}